-The radar level sensor needs to be periodically recalibrated.
+The snow level sensor needs to be periodically recalibrated.
 Under normal operation, the radar recalibrates itself every time after it is powered-up, and every minute while it is operating.
 If force continuous calibration is turned on, the radar will recalibrate itself every second.
 Under normal conditions, it is not required to force continuous calibration but if the radar measurements are not accurate turning on continuous calibration will improve the radar accuracy.
 When continuous calibration is turned on, the radar power consumption will increase by approximately 20%.
-This setting is available on devices with firmware versions above 2.3.9.